The 5-Step Link Building Strategy

 Use your research to cultivate a list of high quality websites with whom to start building relationships.

-- Connect with website owners via social media: An easy way to begin a conversation and start cultivating a relationships.
+- Connect with website owners via social media: An easy way to begin a conversation and start cultivating a relationship.

-- Organize your outreach: Use the CRM to not only keep track of all of your messaging and other outreach, but organize all of the potential relationship’s contact information, and any other notes you want to leave about the person.
+- Organize your outreach: Use the CRM to not only keep track of all your messaging and other outreach, but also to organize your target prospect’s contact information and any other notes you want to save about the person.

-- Manage the outreach: Remember the end game: a link on a great website and a relationship with the site owner.
-Be sure to connect the dots between the person and the website they own.
+- Manage the outreach: Remember the end game — you want a link from a great website and a relationship with the site owner.
+Be sure to connect the dots between the person and the website he owns.

-- Share the load: If you have a team, distribute the load on who to reach out to by assigning tasks.
+- Share the load: If you have a team, assign tasks to distribute your outreach workload.

 Tools in Raven that can help: